gchq/stroom-docs/content/en/news/releases/v07.02/other-changes.md

 date: 2023-10-20
 tags:
 description: >
-  Other changes in this version of Stroom.
+  Other changes in Stroom version 7.2.
   Changes may be user interface changes, or changes to existing functionality or non-functional performance improvements.
 ---